paulbarna/CarND-Capstone/README.md

 * `/current_velocity` - Publishes the current velocity of the car
 * `/traffic_waypoint` - Traffic light data, position and status

+The node will then [publish](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers) to the following topic:

-in order to publish a list of waypoints to `/final_waypoints`.
-This [Publisher](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers) includes a list of a fix number of waypoints currently ahead of the vehicle with the correct target velocities, depending on traffic lights.
+* `final_waypoints` - list with a fixed number of waypoints currently ahead of the vehicle with the correct target velocities, depending on traffic lights.

 ### Drive-by-Wire (DBW)

 ![DBW Node](imgs/dbw-node-ros-graph.png)

-With the messages being published to `/final_waypoints`, the vehicle's waypoint follower will publish twist commands to the `twist_cmd` topic and use various controllers to provide appropriate throttle, brake and steering commands.
+With the messages being published to `/final_waypoints`, the vehicle's waypoint follower will publish**twist commands** to the `twist_cmd` topic and provide appropriate throttle, brake and steering commands.
 These commands can then be published to the following topics:

 * `/vehicle/throttle_cmd`
 * `/vehicle/brake_cmd`
 * `/vehicle/steering_cmd`

+This node will also subscribe to the `/vehicle/dbw_enabled` topic, which contains the current DBW status, i.e., *Manual* or *Autonomous*.
+This is in place for situations where the safety driver takes over, and *Autonomous Mode* is disengaged.

 ### Traffic Light Detection